What is DLP?

 - Compliance assurance: Helps organizations meet regulatory requirements such as GDPR, HIPAA, and PCI DSS by safeguarding sensitive data.

-- Risk mitigation: Reduces the risk of data breaches by preventing unauthorized access or leakage of critical information.
+- Risk mitigation: Reduces the risk of data breaches and leaks by proactively monitoring and controlling data access.